Hallvaeb/masterthesis/Other/Code/README.md

 Utils:
 In Utils/ is the scripts used for creating a daily log file (which the detections was stored within) and sending this daily log.
-The code is to perform the inference, to setup the camera, to instantiate the logger class, and to upload the log.
+The code is to perform the inference, to setup the camera, to instantiate the logger class, and to upload the log. renamelogs is likely not relevant for anyone, but is kept in case I need to rename my logs.
+It was used to convert the logs file names to correct date format.

 UTILS FOLDER: